Veteran Crisis LineGive Us Feedback

 010501 General Policies

-1. An ACS is a comprehensive schema that supports the traceability and data interoperability of financial information to support budget, financial accounting, and performance reporting requirements.
+5. VA’s ACS will support the traceability and data interoperability of financial information for budget, financial accounting, and performance reporting requirements.

-2. The ACS will allow accounting systems to:
+6. VA’s ACS will be designed to allow accounting systems to:

 • Provide managers with accurate and complete financial data, including total operating expenses and total acquisition cost of real and personal property, to enable informed decision-making;